rorycox21/PHP-Captcha/README.md

 # PHP-Captcha

 Two pure php captcha generators which store the captcha code/string in $_SESSION['captcha'].
+(No javascript required!)
 To use add an image tag with the src = either 'captcha1.php' or 'captcha2.php'.